Lululemon Mission Statement, Vision & Core Values Explained

 • Five core values, courage, connection, inclusion, personal responsibility, and fun, operationalize the mission across hiring, culture, and strategic decisions

-• The company's strategic evolution from yoga niche to global wellness ecosystem reflects mission-driven expansion into men's apparel, digital, and international markets
+• The company's evolution from a yoga niche into men's apparel, digital sales, and international markets tests whether its brand can scale

 • Understanding this strategic identity helps investors assess whether Lululemon's premium valuation reflects durable competitive advantages or temporary brand heat